William Drury: Berwick and Scotland

 In 1559, he was sent to Edinburgh to report on the condition of Scottish politics, and five years later he became Marshal and deputy-governor of Berwick-upon-Tweed.
 He was a close observer of the affairs of Mary, Queen of Scots and her house-arrest in Lochleven Castle, and was in constant communication with William Cecil.
 Drury also sent Cecil building stone, including materials for two chimneys shipped in the Pelican of London.

+Before the trial of the Earl of Bothwell for the murder of Lord Darnley on 12 April 1567, Drury came to Holyrood Palace with a letter for Queen Mary from Elizabeth I. He waited in the palace forecourt and was told that Mary was asleep, but a servant of the French ambassador Philibert du Croc pointed at Mary and her companion Mary Fleming looking out of a window.

 Drury sent reports about the activities of Regent Moray in Scotland.
 Moray was short of funds, so "bare of money" in September, that Drury heard he planned to pawn or sell Mary's jewels.
 In January 1568, Moray had demolished an artillery fortress on Inchkeith but could not slight Dunbar Castle because of prohibitive costs.
 He mentioned a custom that border people paid a "black rent" or "black mail" in the East March.
 In February, Drury wrote to Cecil that Mary, Queen of Scots, captive at Lochleven, was "troubled with a disease in her side and a pain in her arm".

 In March, Drury reported that English silver coins were acquired with base metal Scottish coins (such as placks and bawbees) and recoined at a profit at the Scottish mint.
 Drury wrote to Cecil on 3 April 1568 regarding Mary's attempted escape from Lochleven Castle on 25 March, disguised as a laundry woman.
 Mary finally escaped on 2 May, and after a defeat at the battle of Langside made her way to England.